• Legal Studies

 Legal Research

-Our Legal Studies and Paralegal students actively engage in legal research, from their introductory Legal Research and Writing course through their legal specialty courses and, for our undergraduate students, culminating in their Senior Seminar in Legal Studies.
-Students have access to a first-class law library on the Saint Paul campus and an incredible array of electronic resources through both of our libraries.
+Our Legal Studies students actively engage in legal research culminating in their Senior Seminar in Legal Studies or Practicum.
+Students have access to a first-class law library and an incredible array of electronic resources through Bush Library.
 We also provide Westlaw access to our students.

 The students in our Senior Seminar produce legal scholarship in the form of a mini-law review article and present their research to their peers and Legal Studies faculty each semester.
 Some students’ work has been selected for publication in our department newsletter and at least one student has published in a national law journal: